 I learned this years ago when I had a list of things I wanted to do so long it could fill a whole notebook.

-I read an awesome book called Refuse to Choose (I hope to dedicate a post to this beautiful, life-changing book at some point), and one of the pieces of advice for people like me was to try it out, even if for a short time.
+I read an awesome book called Refuse to Choose and one of the pieces of advice for people like me was to try it out, even if for a short time. (see my post on this topic)

 The chances are, you will either love it so much that you will find a way to do it and commit to it long term because